+Andrea Lukasíková

-Andrea LukasíkováMember of the Audit Committee since June 27, 2014Re-elected with effect from June 28, 2018
+Member of the Audit Committee since June 27, 2014 Re-elected by the General meeting with effect from June 29 2022 (term ending June 29, 2026)

 A graduate of the Faculty of International Relations, University of Economics, Prague.
 She gained managerial and professional experience in such positions as Head of Risk Management at Deloitte Audit s.r.o. and in the independent European Affairs department of the Chancellery of the Senate of the Parliament of the Czech Republic; financial management and accounting at Olife Corporation, a.s.; now a head of internal audit at Česká televize.